filipesilva/fdb/README.md

 Some `echo` commands are using `>>` instead of `>` to append so existing content isn't lost.

 The `~/fdb/user` folder is created by FileDB and automatically watched.
-It's where you can play with some code and data without thinking too much about it.
+It's where you can play with code and data without thinking too much about it.

 ```sh
 cd ~/fdb/user
 ```

-You can use a real editor instead of `echo`/`cat`.
+You can use an editor instead of `echo`/`cat`.
-Using shell commands here is just for the demo.
+I'm using shell commands here for demo brevity.

 ### Data